enayetsyl/ShopEase/plainning.md

 500 Internal Server Error.

-Page	Rendering Strategy	Reason
-Authentication Pages	CSR	User-specific, no SEO needs.
+Page	                      Rendering Strategy	            Reason Authentication Pages	      CSR	                            User-specific, no SEO needs.
 Home Page	                  SSR (with ISR)	                SEO and performance-critical;  frequently accessed.
 Product Details Page	      SSR	                            SEO-important; metadata for product descriptions.
 Product Comparison Page	    CSR	                            Highly interactive and user-specific.
 Vendor Shop Page	          SSR	                            Vendor-specific SEO benefits.
 Cart Page	                  CSR	                            User-specific and no SEO.
 Checkout Page	              CSR	                            Sensitive and interactive; no SEO.
 Order History Page	        CSR	                            User-specific; no SEO.
 Recent Products Page	      CSR	                            User-specific; no SEO.
 Vendor Dashboard	          CSR	                            Vendor-specific, highly interactive.
 Admin Dashboard	            CSR	                            Admin-only, no SEO.
 Flash Sales Page	          SSR (with ISR)	                SEO-critical; time-sensitive content.
 404 Page	                  SSR or Static	                  Immediate feedback required.
 500 Page	                  SSR or Static	                  Immediate feedback required.

+### Nav menu

+1. General Nav Menu
+This menu will be visible to all users, whether logged in or not.
+It includes common functionality:

+Home: Link to the homepage.
+Shop: Link to browse products from all vendors.
+Flash Sale: Link to view products on flash sale.
+Sign-In/Profile:
+If logged out, show "Sign-In."
+If logged in, show a dropdown or link to the user's profile/dashboard.
+Cart: Link to the cart page.
+Additional Navigation Flows:

+From Sign-In to Sign-Up: Provide a link on the sign-in page for users to navigate to the sign-up page.
+From Sign-In to Forgot Password: Provide a link to the forgot password page.
+From Cart to Checkout: Ensure the cart page has a button to navigate to the checkout page.
+From Shop to Compare Products: Include a button or link in the shop page for comparing products (e.g., "Compare Selected Products").
+2. Admin Sidebar/Nav Menu
+This menu is specific to admins and will typically be in the form of a sidebar for managing platform features.
+Include the following:

+Dashboard: Admin home or main dashboard.
+Manage Users: Link to a component/page for user/vendor management.
+Manage Categories: Link to category management functionality.
+Transactions: Link to view and monitor platform transactions.
+Reports/Analytics: Link to reports and analytics.
+3. Customer Sidebar/Nav Menu
+This menu is for logged-in customers and also works well as a sidebar:

+Dashboard: Customer's main dashboard.
+Order History: Link to view past orders.
+Profile Management: Link to update personal details.
+Recent Products: Link to the "Recent Products" page.
+Wishlist (optional): Link to the wishlist, if implemented.
+Cart: Direct access to the cart (if not in the general nav menu).
+4. Vendor Sidebar/Nav Menu
+This menu is for vendors to manage their shop and orders:

+Dashboard: Vendor's main dashboard.
+Orders: Link to order history for the shop.
+Manage Products: Link to product management (add/edit/delete).
+Customer Reviews: Link to view and respond to customer reviews.
+Shop Profile: Link to update shop details like name, logo, and description.
+Summary of Total Nav Lists
+General Nav Menu: For all users (home, shop, flash sale, sign-in/profile, cart).
+Admin Nav Menu/Sidebar: For admins to manage the platform.
+Customer Nav Menu/Sidebar: For customers to access their dashboard and related features.
+Vendor Nav Menu/Sidebar: For vendors to manage their shop and orders.
+This structure keeps navigation modular, role-based, and user-friendly, ensuring the right features are shown to the right users.
+Let me know if you'd like detailed examples or designs for any of these menus!

- Additional Considerations
+### Additional Considerations features that can be implemented

 Search Functionality Enhancements

 Add support for autocomplete suggestions while searching.